Tag: reflection

 Psalm 99, Exodus 34:29–35, 2 Corinthians 3:12–4:2, Luke 9:28–36

-Peter, John, and James accompanied Jesus up the mountain.
-There was obviously an that this would be a time of and especially prayer.
+Peter, John, and James accompanied up the mountain.
+There was obviously an expectation that this would be a time of reflection and especially .
 A time of confrontation was not expected by Jesus’ followers.
 They saw Jesus from a man to something more.
 As men steeped in the lessons of the Jews, they would have understood that this is the that people experienced when looking at Moses, and yet it was not just Jesus’ face.
 His entire being and even his clothes were transformed.
 Adding to the reality of this, Moses (the venerated first prophet) and Elijah (the prophet that was to precede the Messiah) were present.
 This was beyond any and all expectation.

 Whether the men wanted this experience to continue, or whether they were trying to be respectful, it doubt strange to build shelters.
 On the other hand, the expectation of being able to visit the great men of Israel (Jesus included) would have been a transformative thing for the entire , yet it was not to be.
-The of Moses and Elijah accompanying Jesus was not to establish the wise men of Israel but to establish Jesus’ rightful place. the last words to Peter, James, and John, though, was the real lesson.
-This was the teaching that the prophets and Jesus were handing off the leadership of the new covenant to the next leaders.
+The presence of Moses and Elijah accompanying Jesus was not to establish the wise men of Israel but to establish Jesus’ rightful place. the last words to Peter, James, and John, though, was the real lesson.
+This was the teaching that the prophets and Jesus were handing off the leadership of the new to the next leaders.

 Peter, James, and John were selected.
-Despite their future failings, there were still the ones that would be leaders of the community that was coming.
-They would be bearers of God’s grace, truth, , and freedom.
+Despite their failings, there were still the ones that would be leaders of the community that was coming.
+They would be bearers of God’s grace, truth, , and .
 Their personal relationship with Jesus showing that anyone can have a personal relationship with God.

 1) What “veils” exist in your spiritual life?